kaela/sassyhtml/_posts/css/2015-04-19-markup-that-responds-like-images.md

   - responsive design
 ---

-Adjust your browser's width and watch the following block of content respond.
+Adjust your browser's width and watch the following block of content respond vertically and horizontally.

 <div class="parent">
   <div class="left post-image respond">